danielppolo/faker_lewagon/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of what the problem is.

-**If you're adding new objects, please describe how you would use them** A clear and concise description of examples that could be used with your new Faker methods.
+**If you're adding new objects, please describe how you would use them** A clear and concise description of examples that could be used with your new LeWagon methods.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.